sesamiapp/devportal/docs/2-sesami-experience/4-events.md

 ```

 ### sesami:booking:success
-When instant booking is enabled, the entire booking flow happens within Sesami.
-This event is triggered when a slot is successfully booked via Instant booking.
-You can get the appointment ID in the event's detail.
+When Instant Booking is enabled, the entire booking flow happens within Sesami.
+This event is triggered when a slot is successfully booked via Instant Booking.<br></br>
+You can get the `appointmentId` in the event's detail.

 ```js
 window.addEventListener('sesami:booking:success', e => {